I’ve been reading an interesting report that points out that the DIY market is set to grow by around 10 per cent between now and 2022.

 Tarmac paths and driveways are quick to lay, reducing disruption, and can usually be installed directly onto an existing surface, unlike paved or concrete driveways.
 They can be edged with clay tiles, stone or brickwork to give them a neat and attractive finish.

 Because it is impermeable, tarmac will keep rainwater away from the sub-layer and protect the outside of your home from any potential damp problems.
 Correctly laid by a professional installer, it will shed any rainwater away from the house and stay looking good come rain or shine.

-The smooth finish ensures there are no uneven paving slab edges to trip over, a particular benefit for older home owners or on dark winter’s evenings.
-From a practical point of view, black is more forgiving of dirt and stains.
+The finish is smooth, which means there are no uneven paving slab edges to trip over, a particular benefit for older home owners or on dark winter’s evenings, and from a practical point of view, black is more forgiving of dirt and stains.

-Tarmac is also cheap and easy to maintain; when it eventually needs replacing at the end of a particularly tough life, a new tarmac layer can simply be installed on top of the old one.
+Tarmac is also cheap and easy to maintain, and when it eventually needs replacing at the end of a particularly tough life, a new tarmac layer can simply be installed on top of the old one.